Linguistics

 - Observing how languages develop/coexist within speakers (Language Acquisition, Bilingualism)

-Students with a particular interest in linguistics can pursue a Certificate or Minor in Linguistics or may apply to be an Independent Major.
+Students with a particular interest in linguistics can pursue a Major or a Minor in Linguistics.